 This habit is all about optimizing your interactions with other people.
 Covey explains the power of authenticity and courage.

-Covey recommends to manage with logic and to lead with emotions.
+Covey recommends managing with logic and to lead with emotions.

 You want to create a space of creativity in order to achieve the best possible results.
 It sometimes is about finding the alternative to all the ideas you and your partner would have had on their own.
 And it is about understanding the value of having diversity within your group.